Types Of Inheritance In Python: Complete Guide With Examples

 Output:

-There is only one parent class in the example and for the object of the dog class, the parent method prints the name attribute as ‘Buddy’, and for the new object of the new class, Cat, the parent class method prints the name attribute as ‘Kitty.’
+There is only one parent class in the example, and for the object of the dog class, the parent method prints the name attribute as ‘Buddy’, and for the new object of the new class, Cat, the parent class method prints the name attribute as ‘Kitty.’
 Other methods of the dog class and the cat class are printed as expected.

 Hybrid inheritance in Python occurs when more than one form of class inheritance is combined.
-Hybrid inheritance often leads to conflicts like the diamond problem as more than one form of inheritance is involved.
+Hybrid inheritance often leads to conflicts like the diamond problem, as more than one form of inheritance is involved.

-To solve this conflict, Python uses the Method Resolution Order (MRO) Every object in Python has the __mro__ attribute.
+To solve this conflict, Python uses the Method Resolution Order (MRO).
+Every object in Python has the __mro__ attribute.

 The following code represents an example of this type of inheritance.
-Here, we have combined the multiple and multi-level inheritance.
+Here, we have combined multiple and multi-level inheritance.

 # Base class